btcpayserver/btcpayserver-doc/docs/RegisterAccount.md

 # (1) Register account

-This page relates to registering an account on a BTCPay Server instance of your own or of a third-party host.
+This page relates to registering an account on a BTCPay Server instance of your own, or using a third-party host.

 To register a demo account, visit the [official demo](https://mainnet.demo.btcpayserver.org/Account/Login).